UNDER SIEGE: A NURSE’S STORY OF FLEEING THE KOSOVO WAR AND FINDING HOPE IN CANADA

 .jpg)

-More than half of Kosovo’s population was forced to seek safety in neighboring countries like Albania and Macedonia, creating a massive humanitarian crisis for nations already facing their own economic struggles.
+More than half of Kosovo’s population was forced to seek safety in neighbouring countries like Albania and Macedonia, creating a massive humanitarian crisis for nations already facing their own economic struggles.
 Despite her children still missing, Kolshi jumped in to help, assisting international aid organizations such as the International Rescue Committee (IRC).

-She describes the harsh conditions at the camp, from the biting weather to a severe shortage of tents.
-Despite the uncertainty of her family’s future, Kadrushe continued to move forward, keeping herself busy by assisting children and families traumatized by the war.
 The conditions continued to deteriorate during Kolshi’s time there.
 “It was overcrowded.
 There was a lack of food, water, and shelter, yet Kadrushe didn't stop to question her own tragic circumstances and continued to provide care for those in need,” wrote Kate Bruck, a Medical Coordinator for the IRC, in a letter of commendation.

 Memories...